 When you are a citizen of the United States, Uncle Sam expects you to pay taxes – no matter where you live.
-This is also true of dual citizens.
+It is also true of dual citizens.
 If you have dual citizenship, even if you aren’t a US resident, you are still supposed to file a tax return and pay taxes in the United States.
 The United States is one of a few countries to tax their citizens living abroad.
-This has lead to some giving up their US citizenship.
+It has lead to some giving up their US citizenship.

 Filling a Tax Return as a Dual Citizen

-Chances are that you will have to pay taxes in your country of residence, as well as in the United States.
+The chances are that you will have to pay taxes in your country of residence, as well as in the United States.
 If you have US citizenship in any form, you are required to file a federal income tax return (Form 1040) for tax years in which your gross income is equal to or greater than your exemption amount and standard deduction.

-In order to determine what exemption amounts apply, as well as what the standard deduction is, you can check with IRS Publication 501.
+To determine what exemption amounts apply, as well as what the standard deduction is, you can check with IRS Publication 501.
 You are required to report your entire income, no matter what country it comes from.
 So, you add up all of your income, from all sources, and figure out how much you owe to the US government as a citizen.